-Did you know molds in your house or workplace could affect your everyday life slowly turning it from the healthy to the most vulnerable to diseases?
+Did you know that mold in your house or workplace could affect your everyday life, slowly turning a healthy existence to one vulnerable to disease?
 Yes, it’s true.

-Cladosporium is a very common indoor and outdoor genus of fungi, which can grow on soil, moistened surfaces or dead plants, making dark pigmented colonies mostly with a cluster or string.
-This type of mold can cause allergies, asthma and in some cases fatal infections.
+Cladosporium is a common genus of fungi which can be found indoors and outdoors, growing on soil, moist surfaces or decaying organic matter.
+These fungi develop into dark pigmented colonies which release thousands of airborne spores.
+This type of mold can cause allergies, asthma and in rare cases severe infections with fatal outcomes.

 If you have already spotted this mold in your home, office or anywhere else, don’t wait and call for expert help immediately.
-There are a comprehensive range of remedies available to inspect and remove these harmful molds from your place.
+A comprehensive range of remedies is available to remove these harmful molds from your place.

 What is Cladosporium mold?

 Cladosporium is a large genus of molds, consisting of over 700 varieties.
 However, only 169 are recognized as species .
 They have cosmopolitan distribution and can develop on all sorts of organic debris, in soil, on food, paint, textiles and so on.

 The colonies grow rapidly, are usually olive-gray to black in colour and have a velvety or cottony appearance.
 Many species are plant pathogens, some parasite on other fungal species, and several species are medically relevant and may cause lung mycosis, infections of the skin, nails and eyes .